 The survival of the child amid the mad, bad, and dangerous asylum hysterics attests to Wollstoncraft’s early intimation that feminine delusion may be a necessary psychosis, one which wards off paralytic hysterics that would permanently imprison one inside the asylum’s institutional phallic order.
-Such a non-phallic imaginary, it seems, can be created within the interstitial space of the asylum, but its existence, the possibility of its ontology, will always be labeled psychotic by the law of the father.
-Thus, if we were to take Wollstonecraft’s point of view, the Lacanian insistence in the impossibility of non-phallic jouissance (and its impossible symbolic) is itself another decrepit asylum built by acquiescence to the phallic law.
-This law of the father assumes that sanity adhere to the naturalization of a two-sex, gendered romance as much as the separation of human subjects and nonhuman objects.
-It is the immense creativity of language and being itself, which we shall see most fully in Letters, that has the capacity imagine something other, something attached to all number of creative, porous processes themselves.
-The novel thus resists heteronormative closure in its desire for impossible futurities, in an excess of a speculative symbolic, that surfeits the Real through Wollstonecraft’s literary imagination.
+Such a nonphallic Imaginary, it seems, can be created within the interstitial space of the asylum, but its existence, the possibility of its ontology, will always be labeled psychotic by the law of the father.
+Thus, if we were to take Wollstonecraft’s point of view, the Lacanian insistence on the impossibility of nonphallic jouissance (and its impossible Symbolic) is itself another decrepit asylum built by acquiescence to the phallic law.
+This law of the father assumes that sanity adheres to the naturalization of a two-sex, gendered romance as much as the separation of human subjects and nonhuman objects.
+It is the immense creativity of language and being itself, which we shall see most fully in Letters, that has the capacity to imagine something other, something attached to all number of creative, porous processes themselves.
+The novel thus resists heteronormative closure in its desire for impossible futurities, in an excess of a speculative Symbolic that surfeits the Real through Wollstonecraft’s literary imagination.

-Wollstonecraft more fully explores the freedom to play with delusions of feminine, even nonbinary jouissance in Letters.
+Wollstonecraft more fully explores the freedom to play with delusions of feminine, or even nonbinary, jouissance in Letters.
 Autobiographically, we might think of these letters as a hiatus between Wollstonecraft’s two suicide attempts that struggle with the absence of her “real” personal object of desire (or Imlay’s repudiation of her as a desiring subject).
 In psychoanalytic terminology, we might say that she successfully substitutes various nonhuman or partial objects as an even greater epitome than Imlay or her self-representation of the objet petit a.
-Yet, while the actual letters sent to Imlay never arrive at their intended destination, their vagrancy eventually allows Wollstonecraft to rewrite them into a love letter to a jouissance freed from all of the following: a human object, the symbolic law of (Fanny’s) father, any singly object, or indeed the notion of a discrete, self-enclosed object that would try to but fail to substitute for the lack at the heart of the phallus.
+Yet, while the actual letters sent to Imlay never arrive at their intended destination, their vagrancy eventually allows Wollstonecraft to rewrite them into a love letter to a jouissance freed from all of the following: a human object, the symbolic law of (Fanny’s) father, any single object, and the notion of a discrete, self-enclosed object that would try but fail to substitute for the lack at the heart of the phallus.
 Parted, however unintentionally, from her human desire and its biopolitical teleologies, the narrator lets her desires roam in, around, and through a series of landscapes and subjects that she cannot quite define.
-She successively meanders into more vibrant materials that occasionally flow one into another, whose entanglement itself momentarily obviates the lack and absence at the heart of psychoanalytic desire.
+She successively meanders into more vibrant materials that occasionally flow one into another, creating an entanglement that momentarily obviates the lack and absence at the heart of psychoanalytic desire.